How the Founder of Burton Snowboards Got Back on His Board

 “ Each knee has a fingerprint.
 The curvature of each of the condyles, the center groove is all unique, and different.
 This technology allows each knee to individually be restored back to their native state.”

 As both a personal friend and a highly respected surgeon, Dr. Huber was the natural choice for Jake Burton when he needed to address his knee pain.

 Learn More about Conformis

-If Jake’s story has inspired you to learn more about Conformis, consider getting in touch with one of our Patient Ambassadors to speak directly with someone who is living with a Conformis implant.
+If Jake’s story has inspired you to learn more about Conformis, consider getting in touch with one of our Patient Advocates to speak directly with someone who is living with a Conformis implant.
 You can also get in touch with our Patient Relations team to get help booking an appointment with a Conformis surgeon and to learn more about our technology and manufacturing process, or use the Surgeon Locator tool to find a Conformis doctor near you.